omeka/omeka-s-developer/docs/for_classic_developers.md

 ## Underlying Technologies

-### Zend Framework
+### From Zend Framework 1 to Laminas Framework

 Omeka Classic was built on Zend Framework 1, which has now reach end of life.
-Omeka S is built on Zend Framework 3, which is a completely different architecture.
+Omeka S is built on Zend Framework 3, which is a completely different architecture, and which was renamed Laminas Framework.
 Some essential points that Omeka S now takes advantage of are

 * a heavy reliance on services
 * extensive use of factories